Icyretsz/fcj-workshop/content/5-Workshop/_index.md

 - Amazon Cognito for authentication and authorization
 - Securing APIs with Cognito authorizers

-### Workshop 3: CI/CD Pipeline with AWS Developer Tools
+### Part 3: CI/CD Pipeline with AWS Developer Tools
 Automate your deployment process from code commit to production.
 You'll build a complete continuous integration and deployment pipeline using AWS native tools.

 **Key Topics:**